cogentcore/core/docs/content/widget.md

 Categories = ["Concepts"]
 +++

-All app content is organized into **widgets**, which are reusable app components that render, store information, and handle [[#events|events]].
+All app content is organized into **widgets**, which are reusable app components that render, store information, and handle [[events]].
 All widgets satisfy the [[doc:core.Widget]] interface.
+See [[widgets]] for a list of widget types.

 Widgets are typically created by calling the `core.New{WidgetName}` function (for example: [[doc:core.NewButton]]).
 All of these `New` functions take a parent in which the widget is added.
 This allows you to create nested widget structures and [[layout]]s that position and size widgets in different ways.
-For elements at the root level of your app, the parent is `b`, the app body.
+For elements at the root level of your app, the parent is `b`, the [[app]] body.
 However, if your widget is located in a some other container, you would pass that as the parent.

 Many widgets define attributes that you can set, like the text of a [[button]].
 These attributes can be set using the `Set{AttributeName}` method (for example: [[doc:core.Button.SetText]]).
 These `Set` methods always return the original object so that you can chain multiple `Set` calls together on one line.
 You can also always access the attributes of a widget by directly accessing its fields.